tanaynistala/geo-guide/_country-guides/BRA.md

 # Language

 Portuguese is the primary language used in Brazil, and is linguistically closest to Spanish, the predominant language in the rest of South and Central America.
 It is characterized by its frequent use of the letters H and Ç as compared to Spanish, as well as tilde (~) diacritics.
+Also you often see the letters 'nh' combinated.
+The word 'e' means 'and' which is different from the Spanish 'y'

 ## Script